stanleyqubit/MWSE/docs/source/apis/tes3.md

 ### `tes3.removeSound`
 <div class="search_terms" style="display: none">removesound, sound</div>

 Stops a sound playing.
 Without a reference, it will match unattached sounds.
 With a reference, it will only match a sound playing on that specific reference.
+To stop a voiceover, pass the wanted actor as the `reference` parameter and `sound = nil`.

 ```lua
 tes3.removeSound({ sound = ..., reference = ... })